mezzio/mezzio/docs/book/cookbook/flash-messengers.md

 A number of flash message libraries already exist that can be integrated via middleware, and these typically either use PHP's ext/session functionality or have a dependency on a session library.
-Two such libraries are slim/flash and damess/expressive-session-middleware.
+Two such libraries are slim/flash and damess/mezzio-session-middleware.

 ## slim/flash

-Slim's [Flash messages service provider](https://github.com/slimphp/Slim-Flash) can be used in Expressive.
+Slim's [Flash messages service provider](https://github.com/slimphp/Slim-Flash) can be used in Mezzio.
 It uses PHP's native session support.

 First, you'll need to add it to your application: